Basic Christian Training

 8. His Temptation and Transfiguration

-At the beginning of His ministry, Satan tempted Him during an intense 40-day period of fasting in the wilderness (Matthew 4:1-11; Luke 4:1-13).
-Satan focused the temptation to sin on three areas.
-First, he appeals to hunger, next to spiritual pride, and finally to tempt God by presumptuous action.
+At the start of His ministry, Satan tempted Him during an intense 40-day fast in the wilderness (Matthew 4:1-11; Luke 4:1-13).
+Satan targeted the temptation to sin in three areas.
+First, he appeals to hunger, then to spiritual pride, and finally to tempting God through presumptuous actions.
 His successful resistance to temptation was evidence of His sinless character.
 Satan hoped that Jesus would sin, but Jesus proved that He could not sin.
+Some use an analogy of an invincible army that can still be genuinely attacked, but not defeated.
+Remember, Jesus Christ is God, and God cannot sin.
+He is also fully man, but Scripture clearly emphasizes Christ’s sinlessness.
+Paul wrote that Jesus “knew no sin” (2 Corinthians 5:21); Peter states that He “committed no sin” (1 Peter 2:22); and John says, “in Him there is no sin” (1 John 3:5).
+The Bible confirms Christ’s impeccability—the impossibility of Him sinning.

 Three disciples on the Mount of Transfiguration saw a spectacular manifestation of Jesus’ divine glory (Matthew 17:1-8; Mark 9:2-9; Luke 9:28-36).
 Before this event, Jesus had veiled His glory in human flesh, but on this one occasion, “He was transfigured before [the three disciples].
 His face shone like the sun, and His clothes became as white as the light” (Matthew 17:2).
-The radiance of His glory was a visible manifestation of the deity of Christ.
-Once again, the disciples heard God the Father proclaiming delight in His beloved Son.
+The radiance of His glory was a visible display of His true identity as God.
+Once again, the disciples heard God the Father express delight in His beloved Son.
 Both the temptation and transfiguration displayed the absolute uniqueness of Jesus.

 9. His Miracles and Teaching